huy/docker-notes/client_server.md

 `docker` binary is both client and server.
 The client part of `docker` is often used as primary way to control `image` and `container` but there can be different clients e.g. maven docker plugin.

+**image**

+Docker image is a file, which can be store in the local file system or hosted on remote server aka docker registry.
+For sake of saving disk space and peformance, an image is placed on top of the other, which in turn is on top of the next one and so on.

+Image can be created either

+* manually
+* automatically usimg Dockerfile

 References

 * https://docs.docker.com/reference/api/docker_remote_api/